 “Your hair was supposed to be kept long for the sake of this fashion show.
 I especially asked you to do so, and still, you broke the deal,” he said, with a shake of his head.
-“That dress was to be the finale, if you wear it now; you’re going to be in the middle of the line up.
+“That dress was to be the finale, if you wear it now, you’re going to be in the middle of the lineup.
 You have no idea how much it pains me to say that.
 The offer to be the face of Niad is also off the table.
 Are you still willing to stand there?”

 “She is,” Savan replied with a hard tone.

-Cole couldn’t help turning back to meet those dark eyes again.
+Cole couldn’t help returning his gaze to dark eyes.
 He’d never met someone so unsettling.
-Savan seemed like a man caught on the verge of some sort of event at all times.
-He strove to remain untouched by people and situations; yet, here he was fighting for a model that had screwed up.
+Savan seemed like a man caught on the verge of an event at all times.
+He strove to remain untouched by people and situations yet, here he was fighting for a model that had screwed up.

 “I’ve made it my business,” Savan replied.
-“If she doesn’t care what her position in the line up is, are you going to let me fix her hair?”
+“If she doesn’t care what her position in the lineup is, are you going to let me fix her hair?”